MarsBased/handbook/guides/seo-guidelines.md

 # Bonus track #1: Migrations

 This is critical: if we’re migrating a project from a URL structure to a different one, we need to massively redirect all old URLs with 301’s to the new ones.
 Otherwise, we will lose all traffic.
-I strongly recommend reading these articles:
+We strongly recommend reading these articles:

 * <a href="https://www.quicksprout.com/2014/06/02/how-to-retain-at-least-95-of-your-organic-traffic-after-a-site-redesign/" title="How to retain at least 95% of your traffic after a site redesign by Quicksprout" target="_blank">How to retain at least 95% of your traffic after a site redesign by Quicksprout</a>.
 * <a href="http://savvypanda.com/blog/intermediate-level/how-to-change-domain-names-not-lose-seo.html" title="How to change domain names and not lose SEO by SavvyPanda" target="_blank">How to change domain names and not lose SEO by SavvyPanda</a>.

 Another important thing is that the old site might have metatags as validators (to validate domain names, licenses and whatnot).
-Make sure you migrate these ones as well.
+Make sure you migrate these as well.

 If we don't migrate these, some services might stop working!